Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    _visualView.AddVisual("BlueRectangle", _colorVisual_2);
    ```

-The `ColorVisual` after implementing the preceding code and setting the `_visualView` background color to gray looks as follows:
+The final output after implementing the preceding code, and setting the `_visualView` background color to gray is as follows:

  | default values of the `DepthIndex`                   | changed `DepthIndex` values                                          |
  |------------------------------------------------------|----------------------------------------------------------------------|